Candida Diet Food List

 Candida may be responsible for your sugar cravings because the yeast needs sugar to develop.

-Natural sweeteners have low carbs, and besides fighting Candida Albicans, they are beneficial to your overall health.
+Natural sweeteners have low carbs, and besides fighting Candida Albicans, they benefit your overall health.
 The sweeteners you need on your Candida diet list are:

 Prevent Candida overgrowth by using natural sugars and doing away with processed sugar products.